-PCT sees a robust pipeline of demand for its recycled polypropylene and PCT is seeing market acceptance of its new "Feedstock+" pricing model for its UPR resin.
-The "Feedstock+" pricing model employs a fixed price plus the market cost of feedstock, which is then divided by a set yield-loss, to pass on the cost of feedstock to de-risk PCT's operating margin volatility.
+PCT sees a robust pipeline of demand for its recycled polypropylene and PCT is seeing market acceptance of its "Feedstock+" pricing model for its UPR resin.
+The "Feedstock+" pricing model divides the market cost of feedstock by a set yield-loss and adds a fixed price, which effectively passes on the cost of feedstock and de-risks PCT's operating margin volatility.